Skip to main content

 Q: How to view Spring Boot logs in cloud functions?

-A: On the CloudBase Console's cloud function page, click the function name to go to the details page and view the runtime logs.
+A: On the Cloud Functions page of the CloudBase console, click the function name to go to the details page and view the runtime logs.

 Best Practices

-1. Environment Variables Management
+1. Environment Variable Management

 Use environment variables in application.properties: